giraone/job-scheduling/schedule/README.md

 ### Global

 - [ ] Migrate event ID to String (TSID).
 Only within the database it should be a long value.
+- [ ] JobAdmin has to manage the buckets, no only the active/paused boolean

 ### Schedule